 Strategic Capability Mapping

-- Identify critical vertical expertise needs across the organization
+- Identify the deep expertise your organization needs across functions

-- Define valuable horizontal skills that complement each specialty area
+- Define which horizontal skills complement each specialty area

-- Establish development pathways that build both dimensions
+- Build development pathways that address both dimensions

 Structured Cross-Training Programs